mindee/mindee-api-python/docs/guide/python-getting-started.md

 To send a file to the API, we need to specify how to process the document.
 This will determine which API endpoint is used and how the API return will be handled internally by the library.

-More specifically, we need to set a `mindee.documents.TypeDocument` type as the first parameter of the `parse` method.
+More specifically, we need to set a `mindee.product.TypeDocument` type as the first parameter of the `parse` method.

 This is because the `parse` method's' return type depends on its first argument.